Tennis star's deportation exposes Australian border debate

 Those in hotel detention with Djokovic came to Australia from camps in Nauru and Papua New Guinea for medical treatment and then gained a court injunction preventing them from being sent back.
 Some have been detained in hotels for more than two years, Rintoul, the refugee advocate, said.

-For almost two years following the start of the pandemic, thousands of overseas Australians were refused permission to return home to go to relatives’ death beds, funerals, weddings and to be introduced to newborn family members.
+For almost two years following the start of the pandemic, thousands of Australians were refused permission to travel overseas to visit dying relatives, attend funerals and weddings or be introduced to newborn family members.

 Considered cruel by many, the travel ban kept Australia’s pandemic death toll down and was supported by a majority of Australians.